 - High levels of triglycerides — a type of fat in your blood

-When these conditions occur with obesity, they are associated with insulin resistance.
-The combination of three or more of these conditions is often called metabolic syndrome.
+When certain conditions occur with obesity, they are associated with insulin resistance, and can increase your risk for diabetes ⸺ and heart disease and stroke.
+A combination of three or more of these conditions is often called metabolic syndrome:

 - High blood pressure